Current and Upcoming Exhibits

 January 25, 2014 – May 11, 2014

 Hands-on exhibit invites kids of all ages to explore and play games from around the world and across the centuries.
 As visitors play together, they not only have fun, they also learn cooperation, build skills, gain knowledge, and share memories.
 Included are games of strategy, math, luck and physical coordination.
 The focal point of the exhibit is an oversized chess board with giant playing pieces.
 Also included is a “House of Cards” play area, where visitors can try out a variety of other board games while enjoying the exhibit.
-Accompanying the interactive portion of the exhibit is a display of original board games from the 1800s and early 1900s, drawn from a local private collection.
+Accompanying the interactive portion of the exhibit is a display of original board games from the 1800s and early 1900s, from the Judy and Bud Newman Collection.
 These early games feature stunning color lithography, interesting playing pieces, and intriguing content.
 Playing Together: Games was designed and built by the Children’s Museum of Memphis for the Youth Museum Exhibit Collaborative.

 Judy and Bud Newman